arks-org/arks.github.io/content/_pages/about-ark-faq-en.md

     *   opening an article's PDF file for reading,
     *   referencing an image file meant to be incorporated automatically inline into a document, and
     *   citing a spreadsheet to be used for direct data analysis by software.
-*   DOIs, Handles, etc. do not support ARK-style [inflections](https://wiki.lyrasis.org/display/ARKs/ARK+Identifiers+FAQ#ARKIdentifiersFAQ-inflections).
-*    that permit access to metadata regardless of whether an identifier points to an object or its landing page.
+*   DOIs, Handles, etc. do not support ARK-style [inflections](#what-is-an-ark-inflection-and-how-does-it-differ-from-content-negotiation) that permit access to metadata regardless of whether an identifier points to an object or its landing page.
 *   Unlike DOIs and Handles, ARKs don't have metadata requirements.
 ARKs that haven't been released into the world are easy to delete.
 *   All things eventually pass, including hostnames and the web itself and the "`https://"` protocol.
 When that first part of the identifier ceases to have meaning, only ARKs and URNs will include the label (eg, "ark:") indicating the type of identifier that remains.
 *   For DOIs, Handles, and PURLs, you are required to use their respective resolvers.
 ARKs and URNs, permit you to use your own resolver.